achirkin/vulkan/README.md

     allowing zero-copy conversion to and from pointers.
     Moreover, it is not necessary to convert them at all, if one prefers to manage corresponding memory manually.
-  * Document the generated code as much as possible with references to vulkan registry.
   * Use no dependencies except `base`.

 # vulkan-api [![Hackage](https://img.shields.io/hackage/v/vulkan-api.svg)](https://hackage.haskell.org/package/vulkan-api)